-INFORMATION: This means that you should buy a ticket from the conductor on the train if there is one available; at an interchange station provided there is sufficient time before your connecting service; or, if neither of these is possible, at your destination.
+INFORMATION: This means that you should buy a Ticket from the conductor on the train if there is one available; at an interchange station provided there is sufficient time before your connecting service; or, if neither of these is possible, at your destination.

-- 6.2.
-Tickets can be purchased at staffed Ticket offices or through self-service Ticket machines at many stations, and can also be purchased from a range of Train Companies and other Licensed Retailers online and by telephone.
-You may also purchase a Ticket through use of a smartcard or registered payment card in areas where such schemes apply. - 6.3.
-Children under five years of age may travel free of charge without a Ticket providing that they are travelling with a passenger holding a valid Ticket or other authority to travel. - 6.4.
-Children aged between 5 years and 15 years must have a valid Ticket for travel but are entitled to a "child" discount on most Tickets.
-If a discount is not available, it will be made clear to you when you buy your Ticket. - 6.5.
-Special arrangements apply for accompanied children aged under 11 in the London pay as you go zonal fare area.
-For details please go to: https://tfl.gov.uk/fares-and-payments/travel-for-under-18s/travelling-with-children
+- 6.2 Children under five years of age may travel free of charge without a Ticket providing that they are travelling with a passenger holding a valid Ticket or other authority to travel. - 6.3 Unless Condition 6.4 applies, children aged between 5 years and 15 years must have a valid Ticket for travel but are entitled to a "child" discount on most Tickets.
+If a discount is not available, it will be made clear to you when you buy your Ticket. - 6.4 Special arrangements apply for accompanied children aged under 11 in the London pay as you go zonal fare area.
+For details, please go to: https://tfl.gov.uk/fares-and-payments/travel-for-under-18s/travelling-with-children

-7. Personal identification
+7. Personal Identification

 Some types of Tickets are only valid with a specific form of personal identification.
-Where this applies it will be made clear when buying your Ticket, and in these cases you must ensure that you have the identification with you when you travel.
+Where this applies it will be made clear when buying your Ticket, and in these cases, you must ensure that you have the identification with you when you travel.

-INFORMATION: This applies, for example, for some types of self-print ticket which are only valid when carried with the appropriate ID stated at the time of booking.
+INFORMATION: This applies, for example, for some types of self-print Ticket which are only valid when carried with the appropriate ID stated at the time of booking.